JigyasaSubedi/health-for-dummies/README.txt

-We wanted some form of user interaction to make the site more dynamic, so we changed our idea to allow the user to select symptoms.
-Depending on symptoms, the site would suggest illnesses the user might have and how they can take care of themselves.
+We wanted some form of user interaction to make the site more dynamic, so we changed our idea to allow the user to select symptoms and input their own.
+Depending on the symptoms, the site would suggest illnesses the user might have and how they can take care of themselves using the reccommended remedies.